 Today, Monarch School organizes family resources, dinners, clothing distribution, shower opportunities, laundry services and more.
 Graduating seniors are required to apply to two colleges, and several scholarship opportunities are available.
 Creative arts, athletics and student clubs are also part of the growing culture at Monarch School.
 With partners like the San Diego Padres and a supportive community, the school is growing.
 The work isn’t easy, but there are reminders that encourage Rachelle to remain.
 Ulises is one of them.

 She laughs at the memory of Ulises and the notorious twelve-page paper.
 He came into her office, she says, ranting about Miss Tyler’s assignment.
 Now he is here, thanking Miss Tyler for what she taught him.
 Miss Rachelle describes watching Ulises grow up quiet, not expecting much of himself.
 She looks at him now, sitting in her office, two years into his college degree.

 “Now, the world is so much bigger,” she says, smiling.

-Like Miss Tyler, Miss Rachelle has remained at Monarch while many others did not.
+Like Miss Tyler, Miss Rachelle remained at Monarch while many others did not.
 It hasn’t been an easy path.
-She’s candid with Ulises now, as an adult, telling him that faculty didn’t always leave by choice.
+She’s candid with Ulises now, as an adult, telling him faculty didn’t always leave by choice.
 In the school’s environment, poor choices can’t be taken lightly, so sometimes staff members were fired.
-It’s a harsh reality, but it is reality, they tell him.
+It’s a harsh reality, but it is reality, she tells him.

 Both Miss Tyler and Miss Rachelle acknowledge that teaching students affected by homelessness is challenging, and far different from the typical classroom.
 A study done by the National Center for Homeless Education, “Teaching and Classroom Strategies for Homeless and Highly Mobile Students,” examines the difficulties of these complicated settings.